layilin/SP23-33852/_annotations/book3.md

 116.549n ringworms.
 Ringworm, or *tinea*, is the name given to a fungal infection of the skin, scalp, or nails that produces lesions in the shape of partial or complete rings.
 It spreads by direct contact or through infected materials.

 117.550 Iris.
-In Greco-Roman mythology, Iris was the daughter of the Titan Thaumas and the Oceanid Electra, and sometimes cited as the wife of Zephyrus the West Wind.
+In Greco-Roman mythology, Iris was the daughter of the Titan Thaumas and the Oceanid Electra and sometimes cited as the wife of Zephyrus, the west wind.
 Her name in Greek means "rainbow."
 The goddess Juno took her to serve as her handmaid.

 117.555 Hesperian throats.
-"Hesperian throats" refers to the Hesperides, the daughters of Night and Erebus who guarded the tree of golden apples given by Hera to earth, also renowned for their singing.
+"Hesperian throats" refers to the Hesperides, the daughters of Night and Erebus who guarded the tree of golden apples given by Hera to earth.
+They also were renowned for their singing.
 Because the tree was popularly located beyond the Atlas mountains at the western border of the Ocean, Hesperian also means western.
 When referring to a specific geographic location, it designates Italy or Spain.

 117.556 vernal.
 Of the spring.

 117.558 herald-lark.
-Larks may name any of several small birds of the family *Alaudidae*.
+Larks are any of several small birds of the family Alaudidae.
 Renowned for their singing and mostly found in the Old World, larks are also conventionally associated with the dawn.

 117.562 Phoebus.
 Phoebus, an alternate name for the Greek god Apollo and used in contexts where Apollo is identified with the sun.

 117.549n anthelmintic.
 Anthelmintic (also anthelminthic, antihelminthic) drugs are used to expel or kill parasitic worms, especially intestinal ones.

 118.570 Deep, moral truths convey.
 By the time Grainger wrote *The Sugar-Cane*, there was a long-standing tradition in European literature of using insects to represent moral, religious, and philosophical ideas.
-Most notably, Virgil's *Georgics* inspired Grainger and other neo-georgic writers to use bees as symbols of orderly plurality.

 118.573 mountain-dove.
 May refer to the Zenaida dove (*Zenaida aurita*), a bird native to the Caribbean.

 118.578 Why will their sons, ungrateful, roam abroad?
 Grainger refers here either to the common practice of absentee plantership, in which plantation owners lived in Britain and managed their plantations from afar, or to the equally common practice of sending children of planters to Britain for education.

 118.585 Eclips'd by titles.
-Despite the practice of absentee plantership, Grainger notes that metropolitan British attitudes toward creoles was inevitably condescending, regardless of how wealthy a planter was.
-It should be noted that Grainger himself looked down upon creoles when he lived in St. Kitts.
+Metropolitan British attitudes toward creoles was inevitably condescending, regardless of how wealthy planters were.
+Grainger himself looked down upon creoles when he lived in St. Kitts.
 Writing to his friend Bishop Thomas Percy on 5 June 1762, Grainger noted that "reading, I assure you, is the least part of a Creole's consideration.
-It is even happy if they can read at all; Spell few of them can; and when they take up a book, modern romance, magazines or newspapers are the extent of their lucubrations" (*Illustrations*, 278).
+It is even happy if they can read at all; Spell few of them can; and when they take up a book, modern romance, magazines or newspapers are the extent of their lucubrations" (Nichols 278).

 118.587 Bellona.
 Bellona, the Roman goddess of war.
 Once again, Grainger is referencing the Seven Years' War.

 118.590 Taber.
 A one-handed snare drum often played as a military instrument.

-[people] 119.592 heaven-favoured bard.
-Grainger's "heaven-favoured bard" alludes to Tyrtaeus, a Spartan poet of the mid-seventh century BCE who wrote about the Second Messenian War and exhorted Spartans to fight to the death for their city.

-[place] 119.593 Sparta's.
-Sparta was a powerful city-state in ancient Greece.

 [person] 119.596 man of Norfolk.
 George Townshend, first Marquess Townshend (1724-1807), an English politician and caricaturist who also had a distinguished military career, serving as second in command to Major-General James Wolfe in Canada during the Seven Years' War and then as overall commander after Wolfe's death during the campaign to take French-held Quebec, which surrendered to British forces in 1759.

+[people][place] 119.600 Tyrtaeus gain'd of yore.
+Tyrtaeus was a Spartan poet of the mid-seventh century BCE who wrote about the Second Messenian War and exhorted Spartans to fight to the death for their city.
+Sparta was a powerful city-state in ancient Greece.

 [plant] 119.602 pine.
 The pineapple (*Ananas comosus*), which is native to eastern South America.
 It was brought by Amerindians to the Caribbean.

 [people] 119.604 Apicius.
 Apicius, a name used for several Roman connoisseurs of luxury but especially Marcus Gavius Apicius, a gourmet who lived during the reign of Tiberius (CE 14-37).
 He exhausted his fortune on feasts and committed suicide rather than economize.

 119.608 Jew-fish.
 Jew-fish, the Atlantic goliath grouper (*Epinephelus itajara*).
 A large sporting and food fish of warm coastal waters.
 Its range includes the Caribbean, the Atlantic, and the Pacific.
 Now a critically endangered species.
-William Dampier first named it in print in his 1697 *Voyages and Descriptions: A Voyage to New Holland*, remarking, "The Jew-Fish is a very good Fish, and I judge so called by the English, because it hath Scales and Fins, therefore a clean Fish, according to Levitical Law." <!--Mention the renaming controversy?-->
+Because it is not clear if the name "jewfish" invokes a history of anti-Semitic associations, it was officially changed in 2001 by the American Fisheries Society to "Atlantic goliath grouper."

 119.598 drive invasion from their native shore.
 Probably refers to a failed attempt in 1759 by French forces to invade Britain.

-119.608n caramaw.
-Unidentified.

 119.608n king-fish.
 Also known as the king mackerel (*Scomberomorus cavalla*), which is found in the western Atlantic from Massachusetts to Brazil.

-119.608n camaree.
-Unidentified.

-120.610 The large, black, female moulting crab.
-Also known as the mountain crab (*Gecarcinus ruricola*), the black crab is a type of land crab that lives in the woods and higher hills of dry land but travels once a year to the sea to reproduce.
-Prized as a delicacy.
+120.610 The large, black, female moulting crab. *Gecarcinus ruricola*.
+One of several species of terrestrial or land crabs, the black land crab lives in damp and shaded forest areas inland and migrates in large numbers to the sea to breed.
+It is one of the most commonly exploited land crabs for human consumption in the Caribbean.
+Eighteenth-century observers were often fascinated by the mass migration of land crabs.

 [place] 120.611 Cambria's.
 Cambria is the Latin name for Wales.